Skip to main content

 A sight word is a word children learn to read quickly and easily.
 Words like the, said, come, and here appear often in early books.

 When readers know these words right away, they have more energy to focus on meaning.
+Instead of stopping at every common word, they can move through a sentence more smoothly and think about what is happening.

 Example In the sentence "Come here and see the dog," several words are common sight words.